Lion in a dream walking through golden savanna grass with flowing mane and serene gaze

 Ask yourself: “Is there a situation in my life where I feel my dignity is not being recognized — and where that wound is provoking aggression, mine or someone else’s?
 How can I respond from the level of the king rather than from the level of a wounded animal?”

 Astrological note: An attacking lion evokes the Sun in square to Saturn or Mars, or Mars transiting through the 5th house.
-Leo with a tense Mars and Sun knows this dynamic: pride touched in the wrong place erupts.
+Leos with a tense Mars and Sun know this dynamic: pride touched in the wrong place erupts.
 If Mars is now aspecting your natal Sun — the theme of wounded dignity calls for attention.

 He is with you.
 Not threatening.
 Perhaps walking alongside.
 Or lying still, letting you touch his mane.
 In this alliance — something solemn and rare.

-Your Warrior speaks through this image — through the archetype of alliance with sovereign force, the part that has found its power and learned to walk with it rather than fear it.
-A lion beside you is one of the most nourishing images in this symbolic family.
+Your Warrior speaks through this image: the part that has found its power and learned to walk with it rather than fear it.
+A lion beside you carries a deep resource.
 It means: you and your inner royalty are in contact.
 They are not at odds.

 This dream often comes in periods when you feel a particular inner confidence — or when you are especially lacking it, and your unconscious extends a hand: here it is, nearby.
 You can lean on it.